-- 1. Report to In-School Suspension in room C204 at 8:04 AM (immediately after homeroom). - 2.
-Bring books, materials, pencils, and any other needed supplies.
-Assignments will be collected through the main office for all students assigned to ISS. - 3.
-Restroom breaks will be provided once in the morning and once in the afternoon. - 4.
-A regular bag lunch will be delivered to the In-School Suspension room at your request. - A. You are responsible for the cost of your lunch.
-Students who receive free or reduced lunches will be provided the same courtesy in In-School Suspension. - B. Students in In-School Suspension may not order special items unless there is a medical reason for doing so. - C. Students in In-School Suspension may bring a bag lunch from home.
-However, they are not permitted to bring soda or candy to the In-School Suspension room. - 5.
-Students are required to work on class assignments or discipline assignments throughout the day.
-Students who do not have enough work to keep them busy will be given additional assignments by the In-School Suspension teacher. - 6.
-If you are absent on your assigned day, you must report to the In-School Suspension on the day you return to school.
+- Report to In-School Suspension Room at 8:04 AM (immediately after homeroom). - Bring books, materials, pencils, and any other needed supplies.
+Assignments will be collected through the main office for all students assigned to ISS. - Restroom breaks will be provided once in the morning and once in the afternoon. - Use of cell phones, ipods or other electronics is not permitted. - Students are required to work on class assignments throughout the day.
+Students who do not have enough work to keep them busy will be given additional assignments by the In-School Suspension teacher. - If you are absent on your assigned day, you must report to the In-School Suspension on the day you return to school.
 The In-School Suspension teacher will assign you a make-up date.
-Failure to do so will result in additional discipline. - 7.
-Students who refuse to serve In-School Suspension will be considered insubordinate.

-8. NO SLEEPING!

-- 9. Students must be seated in an upright position. - 10.
-No communication between students without permission. - 11.
-If you report late to In-School Suspension, are uncooperative, or if you break any In-School Suspension rules, additional In-School Suspension time may be added or Outof-School Suspension/After School Alternative may be assigned.
-PROFANITY WILL NOT BE TOLERATED! - 12.
-Refusal to attend ISS on assigned day will result in being suspended Out-of-School for that day and having ISS reassigned for the following day.
-Continued refusal to attend ISS will result in a 3 day After School Alternative assignment, a disorderly conduct citation, and the original ISS being reassigned to follow the ASA. - 13.
-In-School Suspension (ISS) is not considered an absence from class. - 14.
-Any student assigned to ISS has the right to participate in after school activities after successful completion of the discipline.
+Failure to do so will result in additional discipline. - Students who refuse to serve In-School Suspension will be considered insubordinate. - NO SLEEPING!
+Students must be seated in an upright position. - No communication between students without permission. - If you report late to In-School Suspension, are uncooperative, or if you break any In-School Suspension rules, additional In-School Suspension time may be added or Outof-School Suspension/After School Alternative may be assigned. - Refusal to attend ISS on assigned day will result in being suspended Out-of-School for that day and having ISS reassigned for the following day.
+Continued refusal to attend ISS will result in a 3 day After School Alternative assignment, a disorderly conduct citation, and the original ISS being reassigned to follow the ASA.

+- In-School Suspension (ISS) is not considered an absence from class. - Any student assigned to ISS has the right to participate in after school activities after successful completion of the discipline.